 How to Ask For Referrals [Scripts and Examples]

 Starting a referral program is a great way to save marketing dollars and get more clients.
-After all, word of mouth referrals are powerful.
+But for your program to work, you need to know how to ask, who to ask, and when to ask.

 When you’re asking for referrals over the phone or in person, keep it short and sweet.